piezosystemjena/nv200-python-lib/doc/data_recorder.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will need to import the required modules to interact with the device and set up the data recorder.
-These include `DeviceClient` from `nv200.device_interface`, and `DataRecorder`, `DataRecorderSource`, and `RecorderAutoStartMode` from `nv200.data_recorder`.
+These include `NV200Device` from `nv200.nv200_device`, and `DataRecorder`, `DataRecorderSource`, and `RecorderAutoStartMode` from `nv200.data_recorder`.

 .. code-block:: python

     import asyncio
-    from nv200.device_interface import DeviceClient
+    from nv200.nv200_device import NV200Device
     from nv200.data_recorder import DataRecorderSource, RecorderAutoStartMode, DataRecorder

-Step 2: Setup the DeviceClient
+Step 2: Setup the Device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `DeviceClient` instance is responsible for interacting with the hardware, allowing you to control the movement of the device and manage the data recorder.
+The `NV200Device` instance is responsible for interacting with the hardware, allowing you to control the movement of the device and manage the data recorder.

 .. code-block:: python

-    async def data_recorder_tests(device: DeviceClient):
+    async def data_recorder_tests(device: NV200Device):
         await device.move_to_position(0)  # Move device to initial position (0)
         await asyncio.sleep(0.4)  # Allow the device to settle